-Completed applications including all supporting documents should be submitted and received by the following dates:
+Completed applications including all supporting documents should be submitted and received by the following dates.
+Applications will be accepted after the priority deadlines based only on space availability:

-- Fall semester deadline – First-Year: March 15
+- Fall semester - August 1 (final deadline)

-Applications and supporting materials can only be deferred for one semester.
+Applications and supporting materials can only be deferred within the same academic year.
 If you wish to defer your application to the next term, contact Graduate and International Admission at firstname.lastname@example.org.
+In all other cases, applicants must submit a new application.

 Application Checklist For First-Year and Transfer International Students